GetStream/stream-chat-swift/docusaurus/docs/iOS/components/reactions.md

 ### ChatMessageReactionItemView

 This component is responsible to display a single reaction.
-By default if the reaction is from the logged in user, the reaction image color is blue, if not, the color is gray.
-Let's do a simple customization and set the color to white instead of blue when the reaction is from the logged in user:
+By default, if the reaction is from the logged-in user, the reaction image color is blue, if not, the color is gray.
+Let's do a simple customization and set the color to white instead of blue when the reaction is from the logged-in user:

 ```swift
 class CustomChatMessageReactionItemView: ChatMessageReactionItemView {